paulrobello/parllama/README.md

 * Custom prompt library with import from Fabric
 * Auto complete of slash commands, input history, multi line edit
 * Ability to use cloud AI providers like OpenAI, Anthropic, Groq, and Google
+* Use images with vision capable LLMs

 ### Where we're going

 * RAG for local documents and web pages
-* Use images for vision based LLMs
 * Expand ability to import custom prompts of other tools
 * LLM tool use